How to Make Your OT Resume Stand Out

 How to make your occupational therapy resume stand out

-With reimbursements tightening and more and more schools opening, some markets are becoming pretty competitive for OT therapy practitioners—especially if you’re going for the best OT jobs or OTA jobs
+With reimbursements tightening and more schools opening, some markets are becoming pretty competitive for OT therapy practitioners—especially if you’re going for the best OT jobs or OTA jobs

-And that’s why I wrote this article—I want you to have the best possible OT resume so that you can land the job of your choice.
+That’s why I wrote this article—because I want you to have the best possible OT resume so you can effectively communicate your strengths and accomplishments (and hopefully land the job of your choice).

 The basics of a good occupational therapy resume